 Shasta Treatment Center now accepts MediCal (Partnership)

-Shasta Treatment Center is a local non-profit organization helping victims and families of sexual abuse and substance recovery as well as offering general counseling of individuals, couples and families.
+Shasta Treatment Center is a local non-profit organization helping victims and families of sexual abuse as well as offering general counseling of individuals, couples and families.

 Our mission is to reduce the incidence and prevalence of violent behavior in order to break the cycle of abuse by uncovering and healing the problems of sexual abuse, domestic violence and violent crime in our community through counseling and education.